 Management monitors the securities and mortgage-backed securities portfolios for impairment on an ongoing basis.
 This process involves monitoring market conditions and other relevant information, including external credit ratings, to determine whether or not a decline in value is other-than-temporary.
 If management intends to sell an impaired security or mortgage-backed security, or if it is more likely than not that management will be required to sell the impaired security prior to recovery of its amortized cost basis, the Bank will recognize a loss in earnings.
-If management does not intend to sell a debt security or mortgage-backed security, or if it is more likely than not that management will not be required to sell the impaired security prior to recovery of its amortized cost, regardless of whether the security is classified as available for sale or held to maturity, the Bank will recognize the credit component of the loss in earnings and the remaining portion in other comprehensive income.
+If management does not intend to sell a debt security prior to recovery of its amortized cost, regardless of whether the security is classified as available for sale or held to maturity, the Bank will recognize the credit component of the loss in earnings and the remaining portion in other comprehensive income.
 The credit loss component recognized in earnings is the amount of principal cash flows not expected to be received over the remaining life of the security.
 The amount of other-than temporary-impairment included in other comprehensive income is amortized over the remaining life of the security.